rishikesanr/Sports-Prediction-Analytics/README.md

 # English-Premier-League-Analytics
 Scrapping EPL Soccer/European Football data based on match hashtags from Twitter.
 Subsequently, after tidying the data, build a high level analytics insights on the data collected.
+EPL match dynamic prediction based on twitter (X) sentiment.

 Follow these steps for data scrapping from Twitter (TBU).